pliang279/Competitive-Emergent-Communication/README.md

-# On Emergent Communication in Competitive Multi-Agent Teams
+# Emergent Communication in Competitive Multi-Agent Teams

 > Pytorch implementation for emergent communication in competitive settings.